seal-io/docs/docs/concepts.md

 Environments represent the deployment targets for applications, such as development, testing, production, etc.

-## Services
+## Services and Resources

-Services are the deployment units of applications, typically containing configuration, images, and resources.
-Services are created using service templates.
+Services and resources are the deployment units of applications.
+Services are generated from service templates and linked to specific deployment patterns.
+They are characteristically monomorphic but designed to be portable across different environments.
+For example, Kubernetes container services demonstrate this concept.
+Resources refer to the necessary infrastructure to operate a service, including elements such as BigTable databases, Pub/Sub topics, S3 buckets, and CDNs.
+Although these resources can vary in implementation across different infrastructures, they maintain a uniform definition through their polymorphic operations.

 ## Templates